Tesco Bank update

 Maybe you think it’s the most convenient, it’s the closest to your house or it has your favourite pasta brand.
-Whatever the reason, if you shop at Tesco all the time, it may be worth considering its bank account, which comes with a respectable series of benefits.
-It doubles your Club points every time you spend at Tesco, and also earns you some interest on your balance.
-Let’s dig deeper to find out if it’s got what you’re looking for.
+Whatever the reason, if you shop at Tesco all the time, it was worth considering its bank account.
+It comes with a respectable series of benefits, such as doubling your Clubcard points every time you spend at Tesco.

 Tesco only has one current account option.
 It’s a reward account that mostly makes sense if you are the person in charge of grocery shopping in your household, and you usually do it at Tesco.
 It lets you earn 2 points for every £1 you spend (you’d only get 1 point with your regular Clubcard).
-As usual with Tesco, you can also earn points at its petrol stations, when you buy Tesco-branded clothes and homeware or if you use Tesco Mobile.
-Tesco Bank’s current account also pays 1% interest on all balances up to £3,000 if you pay in at least £750 a month and also have at least 3 direct debits.
+As usual with Tesco, you can also earn points at its petrol stations, when you buy Tesco-branded clothes and homeware, or if you use Tesco Mobile.
 There are a number of reward current accounts out there, so if Tesco isn’t your one and only supermarket, don’t forget to take a look at the alternatives as well.
 Learn more about reward and incentive accounts

 The benefits of banking with Tesco Bank

-Multiple ways to bank.
-Just like with a big bank, with Tesco you can bank online, on the phone, on your smartphone or in-person at a number of Tesco selected stores.
+- Multiple ways to bank.
+With Tesco you can bank online, on the telephone or on your mobile.

-Mobile banking app.
+- Mobile banking app.
 It’s a pretty basic one, but you can check your transactions and make payments.
-Unfortunately, it doesn’t let you manage your Club points – you’ll need to check your balance or redeem them online.
+Unfortunately, it doesn’t let you manage your Clubcard points – you’ll need to check your balance or redeem them online.

 Opening an account with Tesco Bank